wsadza/metal/.docs/50_miscellaneous/MISCELLANEOUS.md

      - The project utilizes a customized libnvidia-ml.so.1, which includes non-NVIDIA functions such as get_max_gpu_mem.
      - They effectively reduce the size of this library by half (from 2MB original to 0.9MB after modification).
      - The get_max_gpu_mem function is located at f30f1efab800000080c3.
-     - They have created a patch similar to the one found at [vgpu-proxmox](https://gitlab.com/polloloco/vgpu-proxmox).

      </details>